yoondoong/altStackWorkshop/README.md

 ```
 Python -m SimpleHTTPSERVER 9000
 ```
-You should get something like this:
+After adding events, you should get something like this:

 ![finished_frontend](images/finished_frontend.png)